The total student prize pool is 100k USD

 Take A Break

 Taking regular breaks from revision benefits your performance and your wellbeing.
-The SU and student groups organise regular events throughout term, which you can find in here on the SU event list and specific Campaigns and Communities events here
+Outside of Pressure Drop, the SU organises regular events throughout term, which you can find here on the SU event list.
+You can also find specific Campaigns and Communities events here

 Studying at Home